Biology of Disease

 Michaelmas:

-• Immunology: The very first lecture topic is on immunology, which is a massive topic covered by 2 lecturers.
-The first lecturer covers a series of lectures including a general introduction to the innate immune system, inflammation, the complement system, followed by an introduction to the adaptive immune system such as B cells and antibodies.
-The second lecturer covers T cells, immune tolerance, autoimmunity and hypersensitivity, and transplantation.
-Although this block ends early in the academic year, it is possibly the most important block and is worth bearing in mind for the rest of the course as the effect of pathogens on the immune system and comparing and contrasting these effects are a big theme in the eventual exams.
+- Immunology: The very first lecture topic is on immunology, which is a massive topic spread over 5 weeks.
+These start with a series of lectures covering the immune system, with a general introduction to the innate immune system, inflammation, the complement system, and the adaptive immune system.
+These are then applied to pathological phenomena such as immune tolerance, autoimmunity and hypersensitivity, and transplantation.
+Although this block ends early in the academic year, it is central to the course with the diseases covered subsequently referencing immunological processes.

-• Fungi: Fungal pathogens are discussed here, with Aspergillus and Candida being some classic examples.
+- Fungi: Fungal pathogens are discussed here, with Aspergillus and Candida being some classic examples.
 The block starts off with a general discussion on fungal characteristics, followed by fungal reproduction and diagnosis of fungal infections.
 Fungi are then grouped into systemic opportunists versus systemic pathogens, with each group having different pathogenesis and affecting different groups of patients.
 Lastly, treatment and prevention of fungal diseases are discussed.
+With only 2 lectures, fungal diseases are not a main focus of the course but can supplement other knowledge.

 Lent:

-• Bacteria: Yet another major lecture block in BOD, the bacteria block does a deep dive into the structure and function of various pathogenic bacteria.
+- Bacteria: Yet another major lecture block in BOD, the bacteria block does a deep dive into the structure and function of various pathogenic bacteria.
 Much like previous lecture blocks, this one covers the initial stages of infection, colonisation, immune evasion, and host immune response to the pathogen.
 Various Gram-positive and Gram-negative bacteria are discussed, as are measures against bacterial infections such as antibiotics and vaccination.
-This block concludes with a review lecture of the various immune responses to the pathogens covered so far, such as viruses, parasites, fungi, and bacteria, which is extremely useful in consolidating the at times wildly confusing immune response pathways for eventual deployment on the at times wildly confusing battlefield that is the essay exam.
+This block concludes with a review lecture of the various immune responses to the pathogens covered so far, such as viruses, parasites, fungi, and bacteria, which is extremely useful in consolidating the various overlapping immune response pathways.

-• Cancer: The lecture block covering the Emperor of All Maladies.
-The first few lectures act as an introduction to cancer, with discussion on the various mutations of the genes involved in tumorigenesis and the focus of cancer as a multi-stage evolutionary process.
+- Cancer: : The first few lectures act as an introduction to cancer, with discussion on the various mutations of the genes involved in tumorigenesis and the focus of cancer as a multi-stage evolutionary process.
 Key hallmarks of cancer cells, such as genetic instability and a loss of growth control, are introduced as concepts and the biochemical basis behind these hallmarks discussed in subsequent lectures.
 Different classes of mutations ranging from point mutations to entire chromosome translocations and the various genes involved in cancer such as tumour suppressors and oncogenes are discussed in detail.
 Lastly, environmental causes of cancer such as cancer initiators (carcinogens) and cancer promoters as well as hereditary and non-hereditary risk factors of cancer are discussed.
-Because this block is very complex, it will be useful to classify things according to various categories, such as point mutation vs chromosomal translocations, tumour suppressor pathways vs oncogenic pathways, etc to simplify the consolidation of your knowledge.
-In addition, this block is very pathway heavy, and a good biochemistry background is very useful in incorporating extracurricular information in the exams.
-It will also be good to know and be able to sketch the basic sequence of events in a pathway for at least one tumour suppressor and one oncogene if you choose this topic in the essay exam.
+As the archetypal genetic disease, a good biochemistry background would be useful in incorporating extracurricular information in the exams.

-• NST Extension Lectures 1 – 3: The first of the NST lectures, which all tend to focus more on the immune system in different contexts more than anything else.
+- NST Extension Lectures 1 – 3: The first of the NST lectures, which all tend to focus on the immune system in different contexts.
 NST1 comes immediately following the parasitology block and focuses on the immune system’s role in parasitic infections.
 NST2 follows the bacteriology block and discusses the interplay between the immune system and bacteria in chronic bacterial infections.
 NST3 comes after the cancer lectures, focusing on chronic infection and wound repair in cancer formation.

 Easter:

-• NST Extension Lectures 4 – 8: The core curriculum ends in Lent, so in Easter, the only lectures you will attend are extension lectures.
+- NST Extension Lectures 4 – 8: The core curriculum ends in Lent, so in Easter, the only lectures you will attend are extension lectures.
 NST4 covers early life development of the immune system, followed by NST5, a lecture on immunosuppression and cancer.
 NST6 recaps viral evasion of the immune system, while NST7 covers cancers of the immune system.
 The final lecture of the year, NST8 discusses cancer immunotherapy.
 These lectures recap various topics covered during the core curriculum, as well as adding some new information which complements the core curriculum.
-Depending on how comfortable you have gotten with the core curriculum and whether you have managed to source extracurricular information on your own in Michaelmas and Lent, you can decide whether you want to attend some of the lectures, although going for them is still recommended because these are “big picture” lectures which helps in retaining overall information that are very important in the essays.
+These are “big picture” lectures which help to integrate the various modules, such as viruses & cancer or cancer & immunology.
+These lectures are more research-focused which is a welcome reprieve from the medic-focused nature of the main curriculum.

 Supervisions

 Supervisions mainly consist of discussing essay homework and lecture content, which may vary depending on your supervisor.
 Because BOD as a subject is so complex and has so many interplaying factors, supervisions are an ideal time to clarify key concepts and pathways.
-Use the time to sketch out biochemical pathways for cancer genes or the various steps of an immune response in an infection against different pathogens for instance, which will be very helpful in revising for the examinations.
-Depending on your supervisor, you can also clarify practical material, although you may be better off clarifying practical material with the demonstrators during the live practical as discussed below.
+Depending on your supervisor’s area of expertise, it can be very helpful to learn more about the research context to supplement the facts taught in lectures.Practicals

 Unlike most of the biology subjects you may have taken in part IA, BOD has, wait for it… TWO practicals every week!
-Each practical lasts 2 hours, and depending on your schedule, you may take it on different days of the week.
-Yours truly took practicals on Wednesdays and Fridays from 2pm to 4pm every week while on a subject combination of BOD, Biochemistry, and Cell and Development Biology.
-At the end of each practical session or block, you may have a wrap up talk summarising the session, which should be accessible online in case you fall ill.
+Each practical lasts 2 hours, and NatScis took practicals on Wednesdays and Fridays from 2pm to 4pm every week in 2024-2025.
+At the end of each practical session or block, you may have a wrap up talk summarising the session.

 In Michaelmas, practicals mainly consist of histology, which is the practice of staining and inspecting tissue structures under a microscope.
-Mostly, you will inspect images relating to the immune system following the content you cover during the lectures.
-You will have access to a worksheet which you can fill up with practical content during the lesson; this worksheet is ungraded and is purely for your own reference and it is up to you how to use it.
+You will inspect images relating to the immune system on a moodle browser following the content you cover during the lectures.
+You will have access to a worksheet which you can fill up with practical content during the lesson; this worksheet is ungraded and is purely for your own reference, but filling it up along the way synthesises the material for eventual revision before the exam.
 Each practical mostly consists of online modules which you work through with a partner on computers in the lab, with histology pictures online for your reference where you are free to screenshot and fill in the abovementioned worksheet for your own revision.
-Do clarify with the demonstrators if you are unable to see a cellular structure or are unsure of anything.
-Oh, and if you are thinking of staying home to view the histology pictures, you are required to sign in at the lab unless you are told it is an online practical, but more importantly you lose access to the demonstrators, which are critical for your learning!
+Do clarify with the demonstrators if you are unsure of anything – the demonstrators are excellent guides through the images as well as the thought processes needed to analyse tissue sections.
 Following the histology sessions in Michaelmas, you have a couple of lab sessions for virology, which involves hands-on work such as growing viruses and applying lab techniques which will come up in the written practical exam.

-Lent practicals also contain histology sessions, mainly on the vascular pathologies and cancer, which come after you have covered the respective topics in the lectures.
-However, it starts off with a few practicals on parasitology, which again allows some lab techniques to be used.
-The meat of the Lent practicals is bacteriology, where you will be introduced to techniques on how to identify bacteria, as well as where each bacterium species can be found in humans, which is relevant for diagnosing bacterial infections.
+Lent practicals start off with a few practicals on parasitology to learn wet-lab techniques on parasite assays.
+You will then go onto bacteriology, forming the bulk of the lent practicals, where you will be introduced to techniques like gram staining to identify bacteria, as well as where each bacterium species can be found in humans, which is relevant for diagnosing bacterial infections.
 Much like Michaelmas, you will have access to an ungraded worksheet where you can fill in practical content during each practical, with the practical material being predominantly online.
 You just work through them while asking any questions to the demonstrators in the lab if you have any doubts.
+Lent practicals also contain histology 7 sessions, mainly on the vascular pathologies and cancer, which come after you have covered the respective topics in the lectures.

 Revision and Exams

-The BOD exam consists of 2 papers: a 3-hour essay paper where you write 4 essays and a 2-hour written practical where you are NOT required to perform any experiments yourself; instead, it is intended to test your knowledge on practical techniques.
-65% of your grade rests on the essay, while 35% of your grade depends on the practical, and both exams are likely to be closed book online exams on the Inspera platform.
+The BOD exam consists of 2 papers: a 3-hour essay paper where you write 4 essays and a 2-hour written practical paper testing your knowledge on practical techniques.
+65% of your grade rests on the essay, while 35% of your grade depends on the practical, and both exams are closed book online exams on the Inspera platform.

-As for the written practical, there are 5 sections: Bacteriology, Analysis of Tissue Sections, Analysis of Information Relating to a Clinical Case, Virology, and Immunology.
-Unfortunately, there are no past year papers (anecdotally, this is because releasing past year papers will make it too easy), although there is a sample practical paper in the form of a Moodle quiz and a document outlining the type of questions that will come out.
+As for the written practical, there are 5 sections: Bacteriology, Histology, Analysis of Information Relating to a Clinical Case, Virology, and Immunology.
+Unfortunately, there are no past year papers, although there is a sample practical paper in the form of a Moodle quiz and a document outlining the type of questions that will come out.
 Investing in filling in the Michaelmas and Lent practical worksheets during the practicals will pay dividends during practical revision.
 In addition, pay close attention to all the various virology, bacteriology (especially the techniques and plates that help you differentiate the species of bacteria), and immunological techniques, as any of these techniques are liable to be tested in sections 1, 4, and 5.
 As for histology, knowing how to identify different immune cells and structures such as but not limited to fibrin, scar tissue, necrotic tissue, and blood vessels on a tissue stain will go a long way in aiding you in sections 2 and 3.

-One final note: it may be tempting to see the nearly 2x weightage of the essay compared to the practical and throw your practical to the Tripos wolves while focusing all your energy on the essay.
+One final note: it may be tempting to see the nearly 2x weightage of the essay compared to the practical and focus all your energy on the essay.
 DO NOT DO THIS.
 Your practical content is based on 5 well-defined topics that are at times straight lifts from your practical session slides.
 Spend some time on the practical to secure these relatively easy-to-get marks, or you will be regretting all your life choices you have made that led you to this point during the practical exam!

 Useful resources